jshawl/peanut-butter-and-jelly/08-single-page-web-apps/express_routing/readme.md

 In order to simplify your index.js, you will find it helpful to extract your routes to separate files.

 ### I Do: Extract example Song's routes to a separate file

+// include framing that this is related to an upcoming homework assignment. (part 2)

 https://github.com/ga-dc/song_routes_express